Are Your Customers At Risk for Summer Lawn Diseases?

 Brown patch pathogen favors tall fescue as a host, but can also be seen on other cool-season turf species such as perennial ryegrass and creeping bentgrass.

 2. Monitor and Identify Environmental Conditions

 Brown patch is considered a hot-weather disease, with development typically occurring during the summer months.
 Nighttime temperatures above 80 degrees coupled with leaf wetness periods of 10 hours or greater are ideal for brown patch development.
-To prevent extended leaf wetness periods, decrease irrigation run times during summer months.
+To prevent extended leaf wetness periods, irrigation run times should be reduced during summer months.